ElifCerenGokYildirim/Coreset-CL/README.md

 ## Continual Learners

 In the `models` directory, we have implementations of:
-- der
+- der - architecture
-- foster
+- foster - architecture
-- memo
+- memo - architecture
-- icarl
+- icarl - replay
-- er
+- er - replay
-- lwf
+- lwf - regularization

 ## Run Experiment